aypayne01/ChatApp/README.md

 Here is more resources to set up env with expo https://reactnative.dev/docs/environment-setup?guide=quickstart

-Next, clone this repo
+Third, clone this repo
-Then, CD into cloned repo and install dependencies with npm install then npx expo start
+Fourth, CD into cloned repo and install dependencies with npm install Fifth, npx expo start, then press i for IOS